Aluerie/HextechButEfficient/README.md

 - [X] Prints statistic about your skin collection.
 Number of owned/not-owned skins per RP price tier.
 - [X] Same^ for shards loot.

+### 🚢 Event Pass

+- [ ] Claim all rewards.
+- [ ] Buy all skin orbs with a limit.

 ## 🪚 Ideas and Contributions

-Feel free to make contributions, reach me with your ideas, report bugs, etc.
+Feel free to make contributions, reach me with your ideas and suggestions, report bugs, etc.

 ## 👊 Riot Games Approval